edoakes/ray-graph/README.md

     latencies = ray.get([reducer.get_latencies.remote() for reducer in reducers.eval()])
 ```

 A dependency tree is built up by passing references to new IR nodes.
-Subtrees are evaluated when .eval() is called on an IR node, returning the result (futures).
+Subtrees are evaluated when `node.eval()` is called on an IR node, returning the resulting Ray futures.

-  - "Group" dependencies to mimic BSP
-  - Actor scheduling
+The IR introduces semantics between groups of submitted tasks, which we can use to make more intelligent scheduling decisions in the backend.
+This semantic model mimics those of BSP systems while using a slightly extended Ray API under the hood.
+Describe how dependencies are submitted from the frontend.
+More details about backend in next section.

+Actors can only be placed once, as they are stateful.
+Semi-lazy evaluation gives us flexibility to make the actor placement intelligently.
+Currently, the `InitActors` inherits its dependency from the first corresponding `ReduceActors` that's evaluated.
+Could do more in the future.

 ## [stephanie][pseudocode]Scheduler algorithm for group scheduling

 # [stephanie]Evaluation